whphhg/vcash-electron/README.md

     cd vcash-electron/
     npm install

+After the dependency installation is completed, transform the source code using `npm run babel` or `npm run watch` to auto-transform on any changes to the files in the `src/` directory.

+    npm run babel (transform once)
+    npm run watch (auto-transform on changes)

-You can run the GUI using `npm run gui` after the dependency installation is completed.
+You can now run the GUI using `npm run gui`, or if you want to use development tools, using `npm run dev` or `npm run dev-win` on Windows.

     npm run gui

-Alternatively, if you want to use development tools, run the GUI using `npm run dev` or `npm run dev-win` on Windows.

     npm run dev (Linux and macOS)
     npm run dev-win (Windows)